dusktreader/flask-praetorian/docs/conduct.rst

 Welcome
 -------
-Contributors and users of flask-praetorian come from folks from around the globe with a diverse set of skills, personalities, and experiences.
+Contributors and users of sanic-praetorian come from folks from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
-When you're working with other contributors or users, we expect you to follow these guidelines which help steer our interactions and strive to keep the development of flask-praetorian positive, successful, and growing.
+When you're working with other contributors or users, we expect you to follow these guidelines which help steer our interactions and strive to keep the development of sanic-praetorian positive, successful, and growing.

 Be Open
 -------
-Contributors to flask-praetorian are expected to be open.
+Contributors to sanic-praetorian are expected to be open.
 They should be open to collaboration, whether it's on issues, pull-requests, or otherwise.
 We're receptive to constructive comment and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.
 We're accepting of